braze-inc/braze-docs/_docs/_home/content_management/pages.md

 You may add additional metadata and headings as needed, this template is just to get you started.
 For the full list of supported YAML metadata, see [Metadata](../../../_docs/_home/metadata.md).

-## Add your content
+When you're ready to add content to your new page, continue to [Modifying a page](#modifying-a-page).

+## Modifying a page

-Other than the following Braze-specific exceptions, all content should be written using [standard Markdown syntax](https://www.markdownguide.org/basic-syntax/). {% multi_lang_include contributing/minis/creating_a_pull_request.md %}
+Other than the Braze-specific syntax covered in this section, all page content should use [standard Markdown syntax](https://www.markdownguide.org/basic-syntax/). {% multi_lang_include contributing/minis/creating_a_pull_request.md %}

 {% multi_lang_include contributing/minis/cross_referencing.md %}

 {% multi_lang_include contributing/minis/adding_images.md %}